jdh635/learning-journey/AWS/Lab-02/README.md

 ### Note

 I know from lab01 that all of this is possible using only CLI commands.
 I plan to run this lab again using only scripting.
-I need to research the syntax and commaands that could make this possible and will publish these commands as Lab-02CLI
+I need to research the syntax and commands that could make this possible and will publish these commands as Lab-02CLI